Better to Be Poor and Honest

-The Bible says in Proverbs 10:22, “The blessing of the Lord brings wealth, without painful toil for it” (NIV).
 Profit that is made dishonestly brings trouble with it.
 Why?
 If you rip off people, other people are going to rip you off.
-If you cheat — including the government — you’re going to get cheated in life.
+If you cheat others, you’re going to get cheated in life.
 What you sow, you will reap.

 Talk It Over